ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ### cfn-init

-cfn-init reads teh template metadata from the `AWS::CloudFormation::Init` key and installs packages, writes files, and enables/disable and start/stop services.
+cfn-init reads the template metadata from the `AWS::CloudFormation::Init` key, which is a declarative configuration block, then installs packages, writes files, and enables/disable and start/stop services.

 #### configSets